tcordeu/sentry-helm/README.md

 - **BREAKING CHANGES**:
     + `KRaft` is now the default coordinator instead of `Zookeeper`.

+- _CHANGES_:
+    + You can now run `clickhouse` in a single node setup by specifying `clickhouse.singleNode: true`.
+Note that if this value is set, `zookeeper` becomes unnecessary and can be safely disabled.

 - Bumped dependencies:
     + kafka > 26.4.5 - Fixes Kraft support.